 This model continued until 1966 when the National Conference of Catholic Bishops (NCCB) and the United States Catholic Conference (USCC) were established.
 The NCCB attended to the Church's own affairs in this country, fulfilling the Vatican Council's mandate that bishops "jointly exercise their pastoral office" (Decree on the Bishops' Pastoral Office in the Church, #38).
 NCCB operated through committees made up exclusively of bishops, many of which had full-time staff organized in secretariats.
-In USCC the bishops collaborate with other Catholics to address issues that concern the Church as part of the larger society.
+In USCC the bishops collaborated with other Catholics to address issues that concern the Church as part of the larger society.
 Its committees included lay people, clergy and religious in addition to the bishops.

 On July 1, 2001 the NCCB and the USCC were combined to form the United States Conference of Catholic Bishops (USCCB).
 USCCB continues all of the work formerly done by the NCCB and the USCC with the same staff.
 The bishops themselves form approximately 17 committees, each with its own particular responsibility.